-2. Roles and responsibilities
+3. Roles and responsibilities

-- 2.1 The Board of Directors of the school hold online safety as a central theme in their whole setting approach to safeguarding.
-The Board is responsible for the approval of this policy and for reviewing its effectiveness.
-The Board will review this policy at least annually. - 2.2 Under KCSIE, the Board of Directors must ensure that appropriate online filters and appropriate monitoring systems are in place, so that pupils are safeguarded from potentially harmful and inappropriate online material.
-However, they must be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
-See Appendix 2 of this policy for further information. - 2.3 The Directors must also ensure that safeguarding training for staff, including online safety and filtering and monitoring training, is integrated, and considered as part of the whole school safeguarding approach.
-They will also ensure that the children are taught about safeguarding, including online safety - 2.3 The Head is responsible for the safety of the members of the school community and this includes responsibility for online safety.
-This responsibility for online safety has been delegated to the Designated Safeguarding Lead (DSL) who has been appointed as Online Safety Co-ordinator. - 2.4 The Designated Safeguarding Lead takes lead responsibility for safeguarding and child protection, including online safety and filtering and monitoring.
-This includes at a strategic level, and regarding the day to day issues relating to online safety, including liaising with the Network Manager, regarding the ongoing monitoring and filtering of the internet in school. - 2.5 The Designated Safeguarding Lead is expected to: - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college) on matters of safety and safeguarding (including online and digital safety; - be able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; and - be able to recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - keep up to date on current online safety issues and guidance issued by relevant organisations, including the ISI, the Local Authority, CEOP (Child Exploitation and Online Protection), Childnet International, NSPCC and the Local Authority Safeguarding Children Board. - 2.6 The Senior Leadership Team is to ensure that: - staff, in particular the DSL who is the Online Safety Lead, are adequately trained about online safety; and - staff are aware of the school procedures and policies that should be followed in the event of the abuse or suspected breach of online safety in connection to the school. - ensure there are appropriate and up-to-date policies regarding Online Safety, including a Staff Code of Conduct and an Acceptable Use of IT Policy/Agreement, which covers acceptable use of technology by staff and pupils. - 2.7 The school's technical staff have a key role in maintaining a safe technical infrastructure at the school and in keeping abreast with the rapid succession of technical developments.
-They are responsible for the security of the school's hardware system, its data and for training the school's teaching and administrative staff in the use of ICT and our internet filtering system.
+- 3.1 Under KCSIE, the Board of Directors must ensure that appropriate online filters and appropriate monitoring systems are in place so that pupils are safeguarded from potentially harmful and inappropriate online material.
+However, they must be careful that "overblocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+See Appendix 2 of this policy for further information. - 3.2 The Directors must also ensure that safeguarding training for staff, including online safety and filtering and monitoring training, is integrated, and considered as part of the whole School safeguarding approach.
+They will also ensure that the children are taught about safeguarding, including online safety. - 3.3 The Head is responsible for the safety of the members of the School community and this includes responsibility for online safety.
+This responsibility for online safety has been delegated to the Designated Safeguarding Lead (DSL) who has been appointed as Online Safety Co-ordinator. - The Designated Safeguarding Lead takes lead responsibility for safeguarding and child protection, including online safety and filtering and monitoring.
+This includes at a strategic level, and regarding the day to day issues relating to online safety, including liaising with the Network Manager, regarding the ongoing monitoring and filtering of the internet in School. - 3.5 The Designated Safeguarding Lead is expected to: - liaise with staff (especially pastoral support staff, School nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college) on matters of safety and safeguarding (including online and digital safety); - be able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up-to-date capability required to keep children safe whilst they are online at School or college; and - be able to recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; keep up to date on current online safety issues and guidance issued by relevant organisations, including the ISI, the Local Authority, CEOP (Child Exploitation and Online Protection), Childnet International, NSPCC and the Local Authority Safeguarding Children Board. - 3.6 The Senior Leadership Team is to ensure that: - staff, in particular the DSL who is the Online Safety Lead, are adequately trained about online safety; and staff are aware of the School procedures and policies that should be followed in the event of the abuse or suspected breach of online safety in connection to the School. - ensure there are appropriate and up-to-date policies regarding Online Safety, including a Staff Code of Conduct and an Acceptable Use of IT Policy/Agreement, which covers acceptable use of technology by staff and pupils. - 3.7 The School's technical staff have a key role in maintaining a safe technical infrastructure at the School and in keeping abreast with the rapid succession of technical developments.
+They are responsible for the security of the School's hardware system, and its data and for training the School's teaching and administrative staff in the use of ICT and our internet filtering system.
 They routinely use software to monitor the use of the internet for pupils and staff, that produces filtering reports and instant notifications regarding inappropriate usage, which go to the DSL.
-Emails are not routinely monitored unless a cause for concern has been raised. - 2.8 All teaching staff receive regular information and training on online safety issues in the form of targeted training and internal briefings, and are made aware of their individual responsibilities relating to the safeguarding of children within the context of online safety.
-This includes updated information regarding online filtering and monitoring responsibilities and procedures in the school.
+Emails are not routinely monitored unless a cause for concern has been raised.